billmj/UTEP_PNNL_DeepLearning_Optimization/scorep/README.md

 ### Invoking Score-P

 You can profile your application using the python bindings that were just installed.
-To do this, allow the scorep python module execute your application.
+To do this, allow the scorep python module to execute your application.
 - The testing script can be found within the test folder in the scorep binding python git directory that was cloned.
 - Must be within this test folder when invoking scorep for profiling and tracing.
 If not, you may encounter a 'scorep._bindings' error when executing.